junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean distrust Doctor at first: "What?
 I'm supposed to just trust him like that?
 He's an alien with two hearts!"
 Cas: "I'm a celestial being with too many eyes and no body."
 Dean choked: "Which side are you?"

+why angels go to Purgatory to save Cas: canon way, Naomi ordered, think Cas useful, want to brainwash him; why didn't brainwash: Cas fights and escapes, run away before they can find him, so best not to use his mojo/fly so he won't be found by the angels → but end up still se his power to save those people he cared

 ## Plot

 Dean back from Purgatory through portal, Cas back later saved by angels (remembered angel's war, concerned, not brainwashed ← important hint) (Sam with Amelia, undisturbed)